user1990/so-delicious/README.md

 ![restaurant](https://user-images.githubusercontent.com/13827656/27386429-7c5be802-569e-11e7-841e-782305cc3520.jpg)

+# Demo

+The app is deployed [here](https://tranquil-oasis-73683.herokuapp.com/) at Heroku.

 # So Delicious
 A full stack restaurant application which users can search, geolocate, review and curate their favourite restaurants from around the world.